pvcraven/2017_web_security/source/final/sara/index.rst

 	// handle a user request
 	function onRequest(request, response) {
-	    if(request.method == 'GET' && request.url == '/'){
+		// if the user requests the index page if(request.method == 'GET' && request.url == '/'){

-	        response.writeHead(200, {"Content-Type": "text/html"});
+	    	// type of context being written to the server response.writeHead(200, {"Content-Type": "text/html"});

-	        fs.createReadStream("./index.html").pipe(response);
+	        // use fs to read the html file and pipe it to the response fs.createReadStream("./index.html").pipe(response);
 	    }
-	    else{
+	    // the page the user requested does not exist else{
 	        send404(response);
 	    }
 	}

-	http.createServer(onRequest).listen(8888);
+	// create the server on port 8888 http.createServer(onRequest).listen(8888);
 	console.log("Server is running...");
 [you]_